jubbyshonhayi/ZemsCatering/README.md

 The website allows users to:

 - Browse cakes, catering services, and drinks
-- Search for products
-- Filter products by category
+- Search and filter products by category
 - View pricing information
-- Order directly via WhatsApp
+- Order products directly through WhatsApp
+- Interact with the chatbot assistant for quick help and information

-When users click the "Order Now" button, they are redirected to WhatsApp with a message containing the selected product name and price for quick and easy ordering.
+When users click the "Order Now" button, they are redirected to WhatsApp with a pre-filled message containing the selected product name and price.

+## Chatbot Functionality

+The chatbot system helps users interact with the website more easily by responding to questions and assisting with navigation and product inquiries.

+The chatbot logic is handled using:

+- `chatbot.js`
+- Netlify serverless function: `netlify/functions/chat.js`

 ## Getting Started